WorldHealthOrganization/godataR/README.md

 The `godataR` package was built to allow Go.Data [user community](https://community-godata.who.int/) to more easily interact with their instance's API, especially when dealing with large volumes of data.
 You can now quickly retrieve a database colleciton in an un-nested format for further cleaning and analysis with one line of code.

-Future iterations will focus on POSTing to the Go.Data API for bulk modifications of case, contact and lab records.
+- For example, `get_cases()` or `get_locations()` provides a painless way to retrieve case data or hierarchical locations by bypassing all of the normal API syntax and authentication required.

-- For example, `get_locations()` or `get_clusters()` provides a painless way to retrieve hierarchical locations and clusters by bypassing all of the normal API syntax and authentication required.
+Future iterations will focus on POSTing to the Go.Data API for bulk creation or modification of case, contact and lab records.

 ## Installation
 This package is hosted on the WHO Github Repository here: [https://github.com/WorldHealthOrganization/godataR](https://github.com/WorldHealthOrganization/godataR).